Gear Guide

 Latex Foam

 More breathable than memory foam, bounces back quickly, and is naturally more durable.
 Heavier than memory foam of the same size.
-High-quality latex is noticeably more comfortable but significantly more expensive.
+High-quality latex is noticeably more comfortable but a lot more expensive.

 Hybrid (Spring + Foam)